dylankainth/HPrk-scanner/README.md

 $ docker run -it -p 3000:3000 application
 ```

-For detailed explanation on how things work, check out [documentation](https://nuxtjs.org).
+For detailed explanation on how things work with Docker, check out [guide]([https://nuxtjs.org](https://dockerize.io/guides/docker-nuxtjs-guide)).